openstack-archive/syntribos/README.rst

 ----------------

-`Integer overflow`_ test in syntribos attempts to inject numeric values that the remote application may fail to represent within in its storage, for example a 32 bit integer type trying to store a 64 bit number
+`Integer overflow`_ test in syntribos attempts to inject numeric values that the remote application may fail to represent within its storage, for example a 32 bit integer type trying to store a 64 bit number

 LDAP Injection
 --------------

-`LDAP injection`_ is attempted in syntribos by injection of LDAP statements on to HTTP requests; if an application fails to properly sanitize the request content, it may be possible to execute arbitrary commands.
+Syntribos attempts `LDAP injection`_ by injecting LDAP statements into HTTP requests; if an application fails to properly sanitize the request content, it may be possible to execute arbitrary commands.

 SQL Injection